Where You Can See Marc Chagall’s Stained Glass Windows

-When I went to see the Reims cathedral, I didn’t expect to find Marc Chagall’s stained glass windows in a centuries-old church.
-Fascinated by this fusion of tradition and modernity, I decided to investigate Chagall’s work even more, and to my surprise, I found many more wonderful windows all over the world!
+When I went to see the Reims Cathedral, I didn’t expect to find Marc Chagall’s stained glass windows in a centuries-old church.
+Fascinated by this fusion of tradition and modernity, I decided to investigate Chagall’s work even more, and to my surprise, I found a few more Chagall windows all over the world.

 In 1970, Chagall offered to make a set of stained glass windows for the Art Institute of Chicago to express his gratitude for the support that the Chicagoans showed when he stayed in the city.
 The windows were completed in 1977 and they celebrated the bicentennial of the creation of the States.
 The six panels render America as the country of freedom and culture, and this subject made them famous as America Windows.

 Chagall was born to a Lithuanian Jewish family near Vitebsk (today Belarus) and always remembered his Jewish heritage.
 He made 12 windows, which represent 12 Jewish tribes described in the Bible, and called them a gift to all Semitic people who lived in Jerusalem in the past.
 He also said:

 All the time I was working, I felt my mother and father looking over my shoulder; and behind them were Jews, millions of other vanished Jews – of yesterday and a thousand years ago.